BigBrar/simtmutksar/README.md

-# CampusCore: Academic Portal Solution 🎓
+# CollegeCore: Academic Portal Solution 🎓

 A robust internal network solution that started as a simple fix for SSL issues and evolved into the primary academic portal for my college.
 Now serving various daily users including students, professors, and staff.